iambrianle/blog/content/posts/python-cheat-sheet.md

 ---
-title: python basics - python cheatsheet
+title: Here is the best beginner friendly Python cheatsheet (2022)
-description: the basics of python. we all need to start somewhere, so how about doing it here. this cheat sheet is designed on the year 8 wa digital technology curriculum
+description: In this post, I'll show you everything you need to know to code in Python and score high on basic Python tests
 date: 2022-08-26T14:35:50+08:00
 draft: false
 # cover:
 #     image: img/hi.jpg
 #     alt: 'lol'
 #     caption: 'hi'
-tags: ["guide", "python", "blog"]
+tags: ["guide", "python"]
 categories: ["coding"]
 ShowToc: true
 author: "Brian Le"

 ---

-# python basics
+# basic python

-we all need to start somewhere, so how about doing it here. this cheat sheet is designed on the year 8 wa digital technology curriculum
+in this post, i'll show you everything you need to know to start coding in python and score high on basic python tests i wish i had 4 years ago. lets dive right in!

 ## comments